blackpuppy/docs/en/core-libraries/helpers/js.rst

     -  ``sort`` - Event fired during sorting
     -  ``complete`` - Event fired when sorting completes.

-    Other options are supported by each Javascript library, and you should check the documentation for your javascript library for more detailed information on its options and parameters.
+    Other options are supported by each JavaScript library, and you should check the documentation for your JavaScript library for more detailed information on its options and parameters.

     **Example Use**::

         $this->Js->get('#my-list');
         $this->Js->sortable(array(
             'distance' => 5,